Cedar Avenue Corridor Master Plan Update - adopted by the City Council on 9/27/2016

 - 1997 Cedar Corridor Area of Comprehensive Plan

 In 2004, the City completed a redevelopment master plan for the Cedar Avenue Corridor.
 That plan called for a mixture of housing, office and retail development, and was incorporated into the City's 2007 Comprehensive Plan.
 Much of the area encompassed in the plan was impacted by noise generated by the airport's north/south runway.
 In 2007, Cedar Point Commons, which includes Target and Home Depot, opened north of 66th Street as the first phase of extensive redevelopment planned in the area.
-The second phase includes new apartments directly across from Home Depot and Target, and additional commercial development at the northwest corner of Richfield Parkway and 66th Street, which is currently under construction.
+The second phase includes new apartments directly across from Home Depot and Target.
 Richfield Parkway will be constructed south of 66th Street as redevelopment occurs in that area.
 Currently, there is a housing development proposed in the area between 66th Street and 68th Street on vacant land owned by the City.

 Due to the length of time elapsed since the creation of the original Cedar Corridor Master Plan and due to the changes in the market, the City hired JLG Architects to refresh the Plan to reflect current market conditions and create a vision for future redevelopment.